Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: EXPERIMENTS

 \item An in-house clinical dataset (Longgang).
 It included T1-weighted and T2-FLAIR images from 8 subjects with white matter lesions, acquired using a 3T Siemens scanner equipped with a 20-channel head coil.
 The common scan parameters were FOV = 220 mm and slice thickness/gap = 5/1.5 mm.
 For T1-weighted scans, TR/TE = 250/2.49 ms, flip angle (FA) = 70{\textdegree}, and matrix size = 320$\times$288.
 For FLAIR, TR/TE/TI = 8000/84/2370 ms, refocusing FA = 150{\textdegree}, and matrix size = 320$\times$224.

 \item An in-house T2-FSE dataset (Huaxin) from 4 healthy volunteers using a 3T GE scanner equipped with a 21-channel head coil.
 This dataset has whole brain coverage including the cerebellum and brainstem.
-The scan parameters were TR/TE = 4784/100 ms, refocusing FA = 111{\textdegree}, matrix size = 256$\times$256, FOV = 220 mm, slice thickness/gap = 3/0.3 mm, 48 slices. \end{enumerate}
+The scan parameters were TR/TE = 4784/100 ms, refocusing FA = 111{\textdegree}, matrix size = 256$\times$256, FOV = 220 mm, slice thickness/gap = 3/0.3 mm, and 48 slices. \end{enumerate}

 For retrospective acceleration, we experimented with MB factors of 3 and 4, and in-plane acceleration R factors of 2 and 3, resulting in four acceleration combinations: MB3R2, MB3R3, MB4R2, and MB4R3.
-This notation, MBxRy, will be used in the following sections to denote the specific acceleration settings.
+This notation, MB$\times$Ry, will be used in the following sections to denote the specific acceleration settings.

-Additionally, two prospectively SMS-accelerated datasets were used to further validate our methods:
+Three prospectively SMS-accelerated datasets were used to further validate our methods:

 \begin{enumerate} \item Prospectively SMS-accelerated T2-FSE data from one healthy subject at MB3R3 and MB4R2 using a 3T Siemens scanner equipped with a 64-channel head coil.
 The scan parameters were TR/TE = 6000/100 ms, refocusing FA = 150{\textdegree}, matrix size = 320$\times$320, FOV = 220 mm, slice thickness/gap = 2/0.4 mm, and 30 slices.
-The vendor-provided SMS sequence was used, which acquired separate coil calibration data for each slice (see supplementary material for visualization).
+The vendor-provided SMS sequence was used, which acquired separate coil calibration data for each slice (see Fig.~\ref{fig:LFE_illu} for visualization).
 Additionally, fully sampled T2-FSE data were acquired as a reference for desired image quality.